All Episodes

 Reagan went down to the convention floor next to Ford and gave a great speech.

-So the difference, the contrast here, if you're in a team sport, then at the end you have to be with the winner.
+So the difference, the contrast here, if you're in a team sport, then at the end, you have to be with the winner.

-That that's the whole point of this in the American system.
+That's the whole point of this in the American system.

-We don't have much space in our system for sore losers because they they violate the whole core basis on which we organize the country.
+We don't have much space in our system for sore losers because they violate the whole core basis on which we organize the country.

 Let me talk a little bit about your speech.

-And um I've known you for many years.
+And I've known you for many years.

-I often tell the story having first interviewed you in nineteen ninety, and in ninety-four you became speaker, and I was the MC.
+I often tell the story, having first interviewed you in 1990.

 Why don't we talk a little bit about the case you were laying out last night?